vbe0201/google-ctf-2020/hardware/avr/README.md

 ```

 As explained by the datasheet, these MMIO writes are used to initialize the timer.
 Setting the `TOIE1` bit in the `TIMSK1` register will enable
-Counter 1 overflow interrupts that we previously set up an interrupt handler for.
+Counter 1 overflow interrupts that will be captured by the previously set up interrupt handler.

 ```c
 	printf("Initialized.\n");